 My tour of the @Microsoft Cyber Defense Operations Center (CDOC) this week was the highlight of my visit to the Microsoft campus in Redmond, WA.
 I was one of approximately 150 Microsoft partners invited to attend a small & medium sized business (SMB) partner executive briefing.
-The briefing provided @GoWestIT with a valuable road map for new solutions to improve productivity and security for our small business customers.
+The briefing provided @GoWestIT with a valuable road map for new solutions to improve productivity and security for our small business customers (I.E. a cybercrime solution and more).
 I love seeing what is ahead and the briefing was heavy on Artificial Intelligence (AI), and Machine Learning (ML) and there is no doubt small businesses will benefit from these technologies delivered via the Microsoft Azure cloud.

-Our chaperone explained the jurisdictional challenges associated with finding and prosecuting criminals across national boarders and the antiquated laws used to prosecute cyber crime.
-Many cyber criminals are prosecuted under centuries old laws pertaining to chattel (cattle).
-The very old laws were introduced to protect property rights for cattle that wander across a property line and end up being butchered by a neighbor neighbor.
+Our chaperone explained the jurisdictional challenges associated with finding and prosecuting criminals across national borders and the antiquated laws used to prosecute cybercrime.
+Many cybercriminals are prosecuted under centuries-old laws pertaining to chattel (cattle).
+The very old laws were introduced to protect property rights for cattle that wander across a property line and end up being butchered by a neighbor.
 Perhaps it is time for some updates to international law to help fight cybercrime?

-I always enjoy talking cyber security.
+I always enjoy talking about cybersecurity and about a cybercrime solution such as Microsoft’s work.
 If you want to visit about what I saw and learned please just let me know.
 We can jump on a call or meet for coffee.